How-To Guides | 27 views |

 Answer from Construction Brain

-To verify an electrician's ESA license in Ontario, use the ESA's online contractor lookup tool at esasafe.com/contractor-locator or licensing.esasafe.com - this is the only official way to confirm their Licensed Electrical Contractor (LEC) status.
+In Ontario, you can verify an electrician's ESA license through the official ESA contractor lookup tool at esasafe.com/contractor-locator - this is the only reliable way to confirm they're legally authorized to do electrical work.

-Here's exactly how to verify an electrician's license in Ottawa:
+Here's exactly how to verify an electrician's credentials in Ottawa and throughout Ontario:

 Ottawa-Specific Considerations